matthew-brett/teaching/on_cdfs.rst

     >>> plt.title('CDF for t distribution with df=20')
     <...>

-The PDF gives the probability for given values of `t`.
+Say I have a t value $x$ drawn from a t distribution with 20 degrees of freedom.
+The PDF gives the probability for given values of $x$.
 Because it is a probability density, the sum of the probabilities of all possible outcomes must be 1.
 Therefore the total area under the PDF curve is 1, and the maximum value of the CDF is 1.

-The CDF gives us the area under the PDF curve at and to the left of a given t value $t$.
-Therefore it is the probability that we will observe a value $<= t$ if we sample a value $t$ from a t distribution of (here) 20 degrees of freedom.
+The CDF gives us the area under the PDF curve at and to the left of a given t value $x$.
+Therefore it is the probability that we will observe a value $x <= t$ if we sample a value $x$ from a t distribution of (here) 20 degrees of freedom.

 .. nbplot::